nhsengland/sharing-platform-docs/technical/architecture/file-server/README.md

 * To a discussion thread within a group
 * To a group's document repository

 Files can of course be uplodaed, downloaded, versioned, viewed, edited, commented upon and archived.
-They can be logically grouped alongside other files within a 'Document' structure and are fully audited and protected by role-based permissions.
+They can be logically grouped alongside other files within a 'Document' structure and are fully audited and protected by access permissions.

 ## In-Browser File View & Edit